This page is in progress -

 Embedded Help Center

-The help center, also often known as the help guide or support, is a full collection of all the support documentation available.
+The help center, often known as the help guide or support, is a full collection of the support documentation.

 Here are some examples of help centers: